oroinc/documentation/user/back-office/getting-started/user-menu/my-emails.rst

 Oro also provides a feature of auto-assignment to contact, thanks to which new emails synced into the application are automatically linked to contacts, if email addresses of these contacts appeared in the correspondence.

-Enterprise Editions of Oro application also support integration with Microsoft Exchange Server and Outlook.

    See a short demo on |how to create and manage emails|, or keep reading the step-by-step guidance below.